jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/WEF-Global-Cybersecurity-Outlook-2024.md

 Global Cybersecurity Outlook 2024: key findings
 F I G U R E  2

-*Image: A text box stating that 93% of leaders of organizations excelling in cyber resilience trust their CEO to speak externally about their cyber risk.*
+*Image description: A text box states "93% of leaders of organizations excelling in cyber resilience trust their CEO to speak externally about their cyber risk."*

-93% of leaders of organizations excelling in cyber resilience trust their CEO to speak externally about their cyber risk.
-93%
+**93%**

 **The cyber skills and talent shortage continues to widen at an alarming rate**

-*Image: A bar chart showing the perception of cyber regulations as an effective method of reducing cyber risks.
-The chart shows the percentage of organizations that agree or disagree with the statement that cyber and privacy regulations effectively reduce cyber risks.*

-Cyber regulations are perceived to be an effective method of reducing cyber risks Do you believe cyber and privacy regulations effectively reduce cyber risks?
+*Image description: A bar graph titled "Cyber regulations are perceived to be an effective method of reducing cyber risks" shows the following percentages for 2022 and 2024: Agree (39.2%, 60.4%), Disagree (88.3%, 18.8%), and a small portion of Neutral (24.1%) in 2024.*
-0
-2022
-2024
-20%
-40%
-60%
-60.4%
-18.8%
-24.1%
-Does your organization have the skills needed to respond to and recover from a cyberattack?

-*Image: A bar chart showing the biggest challenges for organizations when designing for cyber resilience.
-The chart compares the percentage of public, medium-revenue, low-revenue, and high-revenue organizations that report resources or skills gaps as their biggest challenge.*

-Are resources or skills gaps the biggest challenge for your organization when designing for cyber resilience?
-2022
-2023
-2024
-40%
-50%
-60%
-70%
-80%
-90%
-100%
-94.7%
-82.1%
-49.2%
-Low-revenue organizations
-Medium- and high-revenue organizations
-Have visibility
-Lack visibility
-Agree
-Disagree
-Public
-organizations
-Medium-revenue
-organizations
-Low-revenue
-organizations
-High-revenue
-organizations
-0%
-10%
-20%
-30%
-40%
-50%
-60%
-22%
-35%
-38%
-Our cyber resilience
-is insufﬁcient
-Our cyber resilience meets
-minimum requirements
-Our cyber resilience
-exceeds our requirements
-78%
-22%
-29%
-71%
-64%
-36%
-39.2%
-88.3%
-52%

-*Image: A bar chart showing the visibility of third-party risk.
-The chart shows the percentage of organizations that have or lack visibility of their third-party risk.*
+**Cyber regulations are perceived to be an effective method of reducing cyber risks**

+*Image description: A bar graph titled "For any organization, the partners in its ecosystem are both the greatest asset and the biggest hindrance to a secure, resilient and trustworthy digital future" shows the following percentages for 2022 and 2024: Have visibility (22%, 35%), Lack visibility (78%, 64%).
+Below it is a bar graph titled "Do you have visibility of your third-party risk?" with the following percentages: Public organizations (49.2%), Medium-revenue organizations (82.1%), Low-revenue organizations (29%), High-revenue organizations (94.7%).*

 **For any organization, the partners in its ecosystem are both the greatest asset and the biggest hindrance to a secure, resilient and trustworthy digital future**

-Do you have visibility of your third-party risk?
+*Image description: A bar graph titled "Does your organization have the skills needed to respond to and recover from a cyberattack?" shows the following percentages for 2022, 2023, and 2024: Low-revenue organizations (40%, 50%, 60%), Medium- and high-revenue organizations (70%, 80%, 90%).
+Below it is a bar graph titled "Are resources or skills gaps the biggest challenge for your organization when designing for cyber resilience?" with the following percentages: Public organizations (52%), Medium-revenue organizations (38%), Low-revenue organizations (22%), High-revenue organizations (29%).*

 Global Cybersecurity Outlook 2024
 7

 <a name="1-understanding-global-cyber-inequity"></a>
-## 1 Understanding global
+# 1 Understanding global
 cyber inequity
 A systemic solution is needed to address the inequity in cyber-resilience capacity across organizations and countries.
 Global Cybersecurity Outlook 2024
 8